queryluke/masseffect-5e/static/data/rules/10-06-casting-a-spell.md

 requires concentration.
 You can't concentrate on two spells at once.
 - __Taking damage__.
 Whenever you take damage while you are concentrating on a spell, you must make a Constitution saving throw to maintain your concentration.
 The DC equals 10 or half the damage you take, whichever number is higher.
-If you take damage from multiple sources, such as an bullet and an engineer's salvo, you make a separate saving throw for each source of damage.
+If you take damage from multiple sources, such as a bullet and an engineer's salvo, you make a separate saving throw for each source of damage.
 - __Being incapacitated or killed__.
 You lose concentration on a spell if you are incapacitated or if you die.
 - The GM might also decide that certain environmental phenomena, such as getting sucked out of an airlock, require you to succeed on a DC 10 Constitution saving throw to maintain concentration on a spell.